ikjxt/SacRun-Public/README.md

 # SacRun-Public
 SacRun is a game that I developed during my CSC 133, Object-Oriented Computer Graphics, course.
-Although I have worked on the game outside of class, I can not publish the code as future students may copy my work and this would violate my course agreement.
+Although I have worked on the game outside of class, I can not publish the code as future students may copy my work and this would violate my course agreement and cause unnecessary issues for my professor.
 This being said, I have a demo on youtube, along with this detailed ReadMe to showcase my project.

 # Tools
 I used Eclipse IDE to code and simulate an Ipad, along with CodeNameOne API for Java GUI functionalities.
 The entire project is done in Java and I used Github for version control.
 Outside of these three tools, nothing else was needed or used.